wifisensing/PicoScenes-github-pages/pages/appnotes/connect-usrp.md

   <p style="font-style: italic; margin-top: 10px;">M.2-to-10GbE adapter - use with caution</p>
 </div>

 {% include warning.html content="We have not tested this solution ourselves.
-For serious USRP-based R&D, we strongly recommend using either a desktop computer or a laptop with Thunderbolt 3+ port.
-If you have successfully achieved 10GbE streaming with this solution, please let us know all the details and we will update this page." %}
+For serious USRP development, we strongly recommend using either a desktop computer or a laptop with Thunderbolt 3+ ports.
+If you have successfully implemented this solution, please share your experience and configuration details." %}

 ### Can 1GbE Work?
 Yes, But Not Recommended

-Using a **1GbE connection severely limits the performance** of the X3x0 series, and it is only recommended for initial hardware unboxing and connectivity testing phases.
+As analyzed in [Network Bandwidth Calculation](#prelogue-how-much-network-bandwidth-is-needed-for-usrp-signal-streaming), **1GbE connection severely limits the performance** of the X3x0 series, and it is only recommended for initial hardware unboxing and connectivity test.

 ### PCIe Interface?
-NO!
+Not Recommended!

 The NI USRP X3x0 also has a PCIe port for signal streaming.
 We strongly advise **AGAINST** using it. **This interface does NOT support multi-USRP combination**.
 Additionally, the special PCIe cable and host-side card are prohibitively expensive.